JGRennison/git-extract-files/README.md

   Excludes are applied before moves.
 * -b, --branch *branch*
   Create a new branch pointing to the new commit
+* -u, --until *rev*
+  Do not re-write commits reachable from 'rev'.
+  This may be used more than once.
 * -v, --verbose
   Be verbose
 * -h, -?, --help